readthedocs/readthedocs.org/docs/development/design/explicit-builders.rst

 Both builders create an ``index.{rst,md}`` file with some suggestions if one doesn't exist, this is to avoid surprises to users, but sometimes this is done on purpose.
-We could change our default 404 page to include some of these suggestions instead.
+We could change our default 404 page to include some of these suggestions instead, or fail the build if there isn't an ``index.html`` file created (do users want to do this on purpose?).
 Related to `#1800`_.

 .. _#1800: https://github.com/readthedocs/readthedocs.org/issues/1800